lakilé.

 The iceberg under the listings

-Costa del Este has 69 residential buildings.
-In any given year, most of them barely appear on any listing portal.
+Costa del Este has 69 residential buildings — 53 completed, 16 more rising.
+In any given year, most barely appear on any listing portal.
 That isn't dysfunction.
-In many cases, it's the address working exactly as intended.
+Often it's the address working exactly as intended.

-Pull back from the 2025 headline — 464 trades, 232 secondary — and a different pattern shows up: some buildings transact constantly, some barely transact at all, and the averages hide both.
+Pull back from the 2025 headline — 495 trades, 263 secondary — and a different pattern shows up: some buildings transact constantly, some barely at all, and the averages hide both.

 The four quadrants